Skip to main content

 Sugar push inside pivot turn #

-Use it from an open position.
+Start in an open position.
 On step 2 raise your left hand and make it perpendicular to the floor.
 Your hand must be aligned with the follower’s left shoulder.
 The hand connection should be palm-to-palm and the leader’s left hand should be pointing at 2 o’clock to indicate the direction of the pivot turn.
-On 3&4 generate compression on the 3& and begin the turn on 4 as you step backwards.
+On 3&4 generate compression on the 3& and begin the turn on 4 as you step forwards.
 End in an open position.

-Use it from a goofy hold.
-On step 2 raise your right hand to her face level at shoulder width with your hand pointing at 2 o’clock.
-On step 3&4 do compression on 3& and begin the turn on 4 as you step backwards.
+Start in a goofy position.
+On step 2 raise your right hand to her face level and align your right hand with her left shoulder while your hand points at 2 o’clock.
+On step 3&4 do compression on 3& and begin the counter-clockwise turn around her head on 4 as you step forwards.
+Anchor on 5&6.
+You should end in a goofy position.

 Sugar push inside pivot turn into closed position #